Donating your time changes lives, yours included!

 RSVP: Bring comfort and companionship to animals in need while reaping the physical and emotional benefits of their unconditional love.
 We are fortunate to have many dedicated volunteers from the Retired Senior Volunteer Program and always welcome more.

-Education: Fun and informative dog bite prevention, humane animal treatment, and wildlife awareness talks are available for classrooms and youth groups.
-Contact us at 406-222-1313 or firstname.lastname@example.org to schedule one.
+Education: Fun and informative dog bite prevention, humane animal treatment, and shelter pet awareness talks are available for classrooms and youth groups.
+Contact us at 406-222-1313 or email@example.com to schedule one.

-Spay/Neuter Project: Help is always welcome at spay and neuter clinics to get pet owners signed in, be with animals during their recovery, and coordinate events.
-If you are interesting in volunteering, call Mary at 406-222-2134
+Spay/Neuter Project: Although this is not part of Stafford Animal Shelter’s services, we do work closely with the Park County Spay/Neuter Task Force.
+Help is always welcome at spay and neuter clinics to get pet owners signed in, be with animals during their recovery, and coordinate events.
+If you are interested in volunteering, call Mary Beebe at 406-222-2134